JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 I went downstairs with my dad and headed to the counter.
 Seemed like the place was a purely service and repair shop so it made sense they were in this basement space.
 The guy behind the counter was a bit stunned when he realized I was the kid that called up a week earlier, but was happy to oblige.

-The guy pulled out what looked to be a clean and solid homemade Atari disk drive cable—official cables were all black while this one was bluish grey—and an official Atari disk drive AC adapter, wrote out a receipt, my dad paid for it and we headed outside and back to the subway to head back home.
+The guy pulled out what looked to be a clean and solid homemade Atari disk drive cable — official cables were all black while this one was bluish grey — and an official Atari disk drive AC adapter, wrote out a receipt, my dad paid for it and we headed outside and back to the subway to head back home.

-***

 When we got back home, I carefully connected the Atari 810 disk drive to my Atari 400 with that new data cable and inserted a bootable diskette into the drive that a friend let me borrow.
 The disk had Atari DOS on it, so all I had to do was power up the Atari 400 and let it boot.
 And if it booted, it worked?
 And lo and behold within seconds of turning the machine on, it booted from the diskette!
 It worked!
 I was so excited and happy!